Catherine Daoust

-Catherine Daoust is a Canadian ice hockey defender, currently signed with the Montreal Force of the Premier Hockey Federation.
+Catherine Daoust is a Canadian professional ice hockey defender for the Montreal Victoire of the Professional Women's Hockey League (PWHL).

 Career

 Daoust won a $1,500 scholarship from the NHL's Montreal Canadiens in 2013.

 From 2014 to 2018, Daoust played and studied at the University of Minnesota Duluth, putting up 37 points in 140 NCAA games.
 She was named to the WCHA All-Academic Team in both 2016 and 2017, and served as an assistant captain for Minnesota-Duluth in her senior year.

 She was drafted 28th overall by Les Canadiennes de Montréal in the 2018 CWHL Draft.
 After graduating, she signed her first professional contract with the club, scoring 5 points in 27 games in her rookie CWHL season.
 She scored her first goal in her second game, a 9–0 victory over the Worcester Blades.

 After the collapse of the CWHL in May 2019, she joined the PWHPA.
 She played for Team Knox at the Unifor Showcase in September 2019.

+In 2022, Daoust signed with Montreal Force in the PHF and spent one season with the team, before the PHF was bought out to form the PWHL.
+In 2023, she attended a training camp for PWHL Montreal and was named to the main roster after a successful try-out.